Scara98/Portfolio/Project 4.md

 ![img12](https://github.com/Scara98/Portfolio/blob/imgs/img12.png)
 ![img13](https://github.com/Scara98/Portfolio/blob/imgs/img13.png)
 ## Data Conclussions
-Females had a higher survival rate than males with first class females having the highest percentage rate of survival in all combinations using sex and class.
+Sex and and Class were factors that contributed to survival rate.
+When running all the different combinations no other factors were consistant in survival rate like sex and class were.
+First class females having the highest percentage rate of survival in all combinations using sex and class.
 Males in second class had the lowest survival rate in four out of six combinations whereas third class males had the lowest rate for two out of the six combinations.